alkinkasap/Clean-Blog-Kirby-Theme/readme.md

 You can try Kirby on your local machine or on a test server as long as you need to make sure it is the right tool for your next project.
+This theme is totaly free and you may use it for any case without caring any copyright or whatsover.
+Thought you need to check for Kirby's license terms below.

 ## Buy a license